-Garden cuttings can be converted into compost and other soil improvers, instead of being sent to landfill where they will breakdown to produce potent greenhouse gases.
+Garden organics can be converted into compost and other soil improvers, instead of being sent to landfill where they will breakdown to produce potent greenhouse gases.

 By composting organic waste, valuable nutrients and energy can be recovered for re-use in the form of compost, mulch, fertilisers and other soil conditioners.
 These are used to improve the structure, fertility and health of soils in agricultural, horticultural, landscaping and gardening.
 Organic waste can be composed aerobically to avoid or vastly reduce the amount of methane generated and reduces the amount of water required for gardening and agriculture.
 Alternatively, anaerobic composting of organic waste produces methane for biogas capture and use in electricity generation.

-Many commercial recycling operators and local councils accept garden cuttings for recycling, including branches, stumps, plant cuttings and grass clippings.
+Many commercial recycling operators and local councils accept garden organics for recycling, including branches, stumps, plant organics and grass clippings.

 What Happens When It’s Recycled?

-Garden cuttings are shredded and mixed with other types of organic material for composting.
+Garden organics are shredded and mixed with other types of organic material for composting.

 The most commonly-used method of composting food waste in Australia is aerobic windrow composting (also called hot composting).
 In this process, different types of organic waste are thoroughly mixed, before the material is formed into ‘windrows’ or mounded rows.
 The windrows are regularly turned and managed to optimise aspects such as aerobic (with oxygen) decomposition and pathogen destruction.
 Another popular process that uses aerobic decomposition is in-vessel composting, using variations of large enclosed composting containers.